alttch/eva3/xc/drivers/phi/phi_devel.rst

         # then handle PHI event
         handle_phi_event(self, 1, self.get())

-Working with ModBus slave memory space
+Working with Modbus slave memory space
 ======================================

-Universal Controller can perform basic data processing as ModBus slave, custom PHI can do this more flexible.
+Universal Controller can perform basic data processing as Modbus slave, custom PHI can do this more flexible.
 E.g. there's temperature sensor, which reports its value multiplied by 100.
-As ModBus registers don't support floats, custom PHI module can listen to the register and automatically divide value by 100 before sending update to UC item.
+As Modbus registers don't support floats, custom PHI module can listen to the register and automatically divide value by 100 before sending update to UC item.